Sagelt/a-storm-eternal/text/parts/Introduction.md

 +++

-## Character Change

-When a player wants to modify their character (perhaps gaining a new move, increasing an ability score, or becoming part of a new culture or religion) the player tells the GM what they’d like to improve.
-The GM will tell the player how many checks it will take, and what action their character can take to gain checks.

-For example, the Herald of the Ancients wants to increase their Rites by dedicating herself to the sea god with the help of the wicker-wise.
-The GM tells her this will take 5 checks and that checks can be gained any time she encounters the magic of the sea god in a new way.

-+++

 ## Equipment, Arms, & Bounty

 Each player is entitled to starting equipment befitting their station.
 The slayer has specific supernatural choices, for every other playbook it depends on the established character.
 Some potential starting equipment: